jmstein7/65c816_to_Xilinx/README.md

 Run your program by using the address + "R" at the monitor prompt.
 For example, if you load your program at $1000, you would type 1000R and then enter.
 Make sure to jump or rts out to $C385 at the end of your program.
 This is the exit point that will return you to your monitor.

-"C" clears the Zero Page and resets the stack.
+"L" clears the Zero Page and resets the stack.

 The other monitor function work as a typical WozMon would: (e.g.), https://www.sbprojects.net/projects/apple1/wozmon.php